HOHMANN ORBITS

 solar system, full advantage is taken of the orbital speed of the

 planets for the ship's own speed.
-Hence, the Hohmann path is traversed
+The Hohmann path is traversed in the

-in the same counterclockwise sense as the planets.
-In the figure
+same counterclockwise sense as the planets.
+In the figure above, for a

-above, for a move from Earth to Mars the lower half of the Hohmann
+move from Earth to Mars the lower half of the Hohmann orbit is used.

-orbit is used.
 For a move from Mars to Earth, it's the upper half.
-The

 Orbit adjustment near planet